When you enable the display of signal label propagation for output signals of the blocks listed in Blocks That Support Signal Label Propagation:

 Simulink updates the propagated signal label (if enabled) for the output signal of the Subsystem or Model block, when both of these conditions occur:

-The output signals for model reference variants have different signal names.
+The output signals for variant models have different signal names.

 You change the active variant model or variant subsystem.